jmw686-appdev/ruby-scripts/README.md

 ### rails example_input_from_file

-This task is already complete, but examine it and try to figure out what it is doing.
+Examine `file_input.rake`. `rails example_input_from_file` is already complete, but read it and try to figure out what it is doing.

 Locate `lib/input_files/example_input.txt`, modify the copy in it, and then run `rails example_input_from_file` again.

+Create your own input file, put some content in it, and make `rake your_own_input_from_file` do something interesting.

 ### rails word_count

+In `word_count.rake`, write some code such that the command

 ```
 rails word_count
 ```

-should read the contents of `lib/input_files/word_count_text.txt` and, based on what's in it, output something like
+reads the contents of `lib/input_files/word_count_text.txt` and, based on what's in it, output something like

 ```
 "File input: The first draft is just you telling yourself the story.\n"